Husky sledding from the POV of the musher in Finland.

 2hrs

 Clip on snowshoes and hike out into the Pyhä-Luosto National Park – a snowy wilderness of frozen valleys, ravines and tunturis, the remnants of two-billion-year-old mountains.
-Keep your eyes peeled for animal tracks in the fresh snow as you go, before reaching a crackling campfire around lunchtime where you can take a break, and warm up by the flames with a delicious lunch.
-In the afternoon, check into your next accommodation – stunning glass-roofed aurora cabins.
-Later, you'll embrace the Finnish sauna experience: feel the chill as you plunge into icy lake waters, before heating up in a traditional wood-heated sauna.
-If the northern lights are visible this evening, you'll be able to look straight up from your aurora cabin to see them dancing across the sky.
+Eyes peeled for animal tracks in the fresh snow as you go, before reaching a crackling campfire around lunchtime where you can take a break, and warm up by the flames with a delicious lunch.
+In the afternoon, check into your next lodging, which will be either stunning glass-roofed aurora cabins or spacious sky view suites.
+Later, you'll embrace the Finnish sauna experience: feel the chill as you plunge into icy lake waters, before heating up in a traditional sauna.
+If the northern lights are visible this evening, you'll be able to look straight up from your room to see them dancing across the sky.
 You can also gather outside with your fellow travelers to share the awe of this natural light show.

 Day 4